-In each building, you can find a TV room, a leisure room, a soda vending machine, a phone box and a launderette.
+In each building, you can find a TV room, a leisure room, a soda vending machine and a launderette.

 How to ask for a room?

 You can ask for a room in your online application form.

 However, this is just a request.
 There is no guarantee that you will get the room you asked for.